rudresh1/file_transfer/README.md

 2. Create GCS Bucket, Create a new service account or select an existing one and get JSON file containing the credentials.

+3. you should have Python 3 or hiegher version

 #### Download this installable module locally (path/to/installable/module/directory) ###